mz081130/CalculatorTeamProject/README.md

 * Z-Score

 # erik dannenberg

- Additional Modules
+Population Sampling functions

+* Simple random sampling
+* Confidence Interval For a Sample
+* Margin of Error
+* Cochran’s Sample Size Formula
+* How to Find a Sample Size Given a Confidence Interval and Width (unknown population standard deviation) Additional Modules

 * Helper Functions (Functions you use for checking types or performing repeated operations)